apear9/rdwplus/README.md

 ## Watershed delineation

-One last pre-processing step is to derive the watersheds around our sites.
+One last pre-processing step is to derive the watersheds upstream of the sites.
 We force users to derive the watersheds separately from computing the metrics because